Crowns

 • Ceramic/Zirconium combination

-We will inform you about the recommended material for your crown based on your situation as different materials have different pros and cons.
+We will inform you about the recommended material for your crown based on your situation as different materials have their pros and cons.

 Something for you think about if you recently had root canal treatment: